OpenEvalProject/evals/manuscripts/elife-57011/v2/manuscript.md

 Finally, to ensure that both spindle and ripple events were not caused by spurious broadband power increases but reflect discrete events within our frequency range of interest, we implemented a routine to discard false positives based on their frequency profile.
 To this end, we calculated a time-frequency representation time-locked to the maximum of each spindle or ripple event (spindles: frequencies from 9 to 19 Hz in 0.5 Hz steps, time window of ±750 ms in 2 ms steps; ripples: frequencies from 65 to 135 Hz in 2 Hz steps, time window of ±100 ms in 2 ms steps) and extracted the frequency profile by averaging along the time dimension from −0.5 to +0.5 s for spindle events or from −0.05 to +0.05 for ripple events.
 A spindle/ripple event was rejected as a false positive whenever the frequency profile did not exhibit a prominent peak, that is a decline in amplitude on both sides of at least 20% with respect to its maximum value (determined with the prominence output of the MATLAB function ‘findpeaks’), within the frequency range of interest, that is, between 12 and 16 Hz or 80 and 120 Hz, respectively.

-## Ripple-free control events
+### Ripple-free control events

 To statistically assess of the dynamics of spectral power and functional connectivity around sharp-wave ripples, we used carefully matched control events in which no ripples were observed but without any restrictions on the occurrence of sleep spindles (see e.g. Cox et al., 2020; Helfrich et al., 2019; Klinzing et al., 2016 for a similar approach).
 One advantage of this procedure is that it avoids the arbitrary decision of what constitutes a proper pre-ripple baseline period.
 In particular, for each participant’s n observed ripple events, we derived n non-ripple events, that is artifact-free NREM epochs matching the duration of each individual event including an additional padding of 1.5 s before and after in which our ripple detection algorithm did not indicate the presence of a ripple.
 Furthermore, to ensure that signal properties are maximally matched between target events and surrogates, control events were only drawn from a 10 min time window before and after the corresponding ripple event.
 The probability underlying the randomized selection of control events within such a 10 min interval was modulated according to a normal distribution.
 Epochs once assigned to control events were discarded from subsequent iterations to exclude overlapping non-events.
 This procedure was repeated 100 times.
 These 100 sets of matched control events were averaged for power comparisons (Figure 2 and Figure 2—figure supplement 1), that is each empirical ripple event is paired with one control event averaged across the 100 iterations, allowing for paired t-tests.
 For connectivity metrics, which are derived across events, the 100 iterations were used to build a control event distribution of 100 values against which to compare the empirical value (Figure 3, Figure 3—figure supplements 1–3).
 Furthermore, it is important to note that the choice of detection criteria influences the absolute number of detected events (see also Staresina et al., 2015), which in turn impacts any subsequent analyses.
 Using matched control events thus mitigates the potential bias by differences in trial numbers and represent a stringent statistical assessment for functional connectivity measures.
 Visualization of spindle and sharp-wave ripples waveform as shown in Figure 1 was performed by averaging the EEG signals time-locked to the minimum spindle trough or maximum ripple peak segmented into ±1 s and ±0.5 s epochs, respectively.

-## Time-frequency representations
+### Time-frequency representations

 Ripple-locked TFRs were calculated on the epoched ripple-events across all patients using Morlet wavelets for frequencies from 1 to 20 Hz with a 0.5 Hz resolution in 20 ms steps.
 For frequencies ≥ 5 Hz, the number of cycles was set adaptively to half of the corresponding frequency (or rounded up to the next integer value) but at least 5 cycles, resulting in time windows of approximately 500 ms. For frequencies below 5 Hz, that is 1 to 4.5 Hz, cycle numbers were reduced to values ranging from 2 to 4, reducing the window size and thereby increasing availability of artifact-free segments.
 TFRs on control events were calculated with an identical procedure.
 Of note, for the fSpindle = 12–16 Hz spindle range, Gaussian-shaped Morlet wavelets are based on ncycles = 6–8 cycles, which corresponds to a temporal resolution of σtt0.167 s on average (σttncycles/(π · fSpindle)) (Tallon-Baudry et al., 1996).
 Note that assessment of the temporal order of spindle onset times (Figure 3E) is based on spindle events detected with a procedure not involving wavelets (see above).

 To correct statistical analysis for multiple comparisons, a cluster-based permutation procedure was applied as implemented in FieldTrip (Oostenveld et al., 2011), using a cluster threshold of p<0.05 and a final threshold for significance of p<0.05.

-## Coherence
+### Coherence

 Following the region-specific TFR analyses highlighting overall power changes based on an average across all ripple events, we next assessed the degree of functional connectivity between the neocortex and hippocampus around SW-Rs on a trial-by-trial basis by examining spectral coherence.
 Time-resolved coherence from −1 to +1 centered on ripple events was calculated for frequencies from 1 to 20 Hz using cross-spectral densities from complex time-frequency representations (ft_connectivityanalysis function with method-parameter = ‘coh’ in FieldTrip).
 Statistical analysis was initially restricted to the concurrent spindle increases in HIPP and NC obtained from the previous TFR analyses, which encompasses a time interval from −220 to 460 ms around the ripple maximum and a frequency range between 11.5 to 18 Hz.
-To this end, the empirical value for coherence around ripples was obtained by averaging across our window of interest and tested for significance by means of a z-statistics using the mean and standard deviation of the corresponding coherence from the 100 control datasets:z=(Cohripple−mean(Cohcontrol))/std(Cohcontrol)
+To this end, the empirical value for coherence around ripples was obtained by averaging across our window of interest and tested for significance by means of a z-statistics using the mean and standard deviation of the corresponding coherence from the 100 control datasets:

+$$
+z=(Coh_{ripple}−mean(Coh_{control}))/std(Coh_{control})
+$$

 The z-values were than transformed into p-values, with a significance threshold of z-values greater or smaller than +/- 1.96.
 Furthermore, to illustrate the temporal dynamics of coherence in the spindle range, we first averaged the resulting coherence representation across the frequency dimension from 12 to 16 Hz to obtain a coherence time series and then performed a z-transformation with the corresponding time series from the control data.

-## Partial directed coherence
+### Partial directed coherence

 To examine directionality in the cortical-hippocampal communication we calculated partial directed coherence (PDC, ft_connectivityanalysis function with method-parameter = ‘pdc’ in Fieldtrip).
 PDC extends the concept of coherence of mutual synchrony, by decomposing the underlying temporal relationship into a directional influence between the regions of interest, that is, to what extent does the past of NC predict present activity in HIPP and vice versa.
 The concept of PDC reflects a frequency-domain representation of Granger causality (Baccalá and Sameshima, 2001).
 In order to resolve directionality in time, we computed PDC on complex power spectra obtained on 512 ms long intervals shifted from −1 to +1 s around detected ripple events in 20 ms steps.
 Subsequently, statistical analyses focused on mean PDC values obtained from the significant cluster reflecting the conjoint spindle increases in HIPP and NC.
 Again, to illustrate the temporal evolution of PDC in the spindle range, we first extracted the corresponding time series by averaging from 12 to 16 Hz and then calculated a z-score with respect to the control data.
 Finally, we subtracted the resulting z-scores for the two directions, that is NC driving HIPP minus HIPP driving NC.
 Thus, positive values indicate a directional influence of neocortical on hippocampal spindle activity and vice versa for negative values.
 Given the ambiguity of any directional influence in the absence of functional coupling, we restrict display and interpretation of PDC to time/frequency bins exhibiting positive spectral coherence in the preceding analysis.
 Note that PDC calculations employed here follow a non-parametric approach, that is, they are not based on a previous autoregressive (AR) model of the EEG signals but are directly derived from wavelet-based methods.
 This approach was chosen due to lacking an a priori hypothesis for the AR order, and more importantly, to base all our analyses on the same wavelet framework.

-## Amplitude- and phase-based connectivity
+### Amplitude- and phase-based connectivity

 Our examination of mutual and directed connectivity based on spectral and partial directed coherence has the advantage that both rely on the same mathematical framework and thus allow for internally consistent statistical assessments (i.e. PDC informing on the directionality of the observed spectral coherence).
 Nonetheless, we asked to what extend hippocampal-neocortical communication is mediated by cross-regional amplitude or phase-relationships.
 To disentangle this, we additionally calculated the power-power correlation (Hipp et al., 2012) and phase locking value (PLV, Lachaux et al., 1999) between HIPP and NC during ripples and control events.